revotesha/german-to-english-transformer/README.md

 This is code to train a transformer-based German-to-English translation model using PyTorch primitives.
 The code is in the `scripts/modeling` folder, where `model.py` defines the model classes, `train.py` handles training, and `evaluate.py` evaluates the model on a validation set.
 The current evaluation metric is the ROUGE score.

 ## Running the Code
 To experiment with the code, install dependencies first.
-I recommend doing this in a virtual environment.
+I recommend doing this in a virtual environment and with `Python 3.9+` (Mine is `Python 3.9.6`).
 To install dependencies, `cd` into `german-to-english-transformer` and run:

 ```
 python3 -m pip install -r requirements.txt